shreshth-xd/CUET-CS-COURSEWARE/CUET UG/Recursion/README.md

 <h3>Ok so, Why doeesn't the interpreter throws this exception at once?
 Why does it throws it after executing it for some time?</h3>
 <p>To understand this, we have to realise that all the function calls are stored and managed in a stack type data structure known
-as call stack, here when the call stacks gets pushed with too many recursive calls (since there is no upper limit to as how many elements can be pushed to a stack implemented through list in Python) it crashes the program after returning the runtime exception of</p>
+as call stack, here when the call stacks gets pushed with too many recursive calls (since there is no upper limit to as how many elements can be pushed to a stack implemented through list in Python) it crashes the program after returning the runtime exception</p>

 ```python
 RecursionError: maximum recursion depth exceeded in comparison